DariaLykova/WebTech_Projekt_SoSe2023/README.md

 Repository for the project in the Webtechnologies module in the summer semester 2023.
 Team: Daria Lykova and Irina Tutaeva

-The "Studies administration system" project is a web application for students to manage teamwork, tasks and deadlines.
+The "Studies administration system" project is a web application for students to manage teamworks, tasks and deadlines.
 The web application allows to add (change and delete) a list of subjects and organize work for each subject: create a list of groups, add tasks and deadlines.

 In the project: